lauritzh/auth-request-analyser/README.md

 ## Privacy
-The extension analyzes the Auth.
+The extension analyses the Auth.
 Request using the bundled *JavaScript* routines.
 No information is disclosed to the author of this extension.

 ## Disclaimer